lukethompson/todos-test/README.md

 Created for a technical test.
 Used vue-cli 3 to scaffold the app.

 ## Project setup

+Requires node.js and npm or yarn

+### Install dependencies
 ```
 npm run install
 ```